DeWALT Miter Saw Recall Investigation

 The miter saws, made in Taiwan and Mexico, were sold at Lowe’s, The Home Depot, hardware stores nationwide, and online from April 2019, through May 2022.

 The Lyon Firm has experience litigating personal injury and product liability cases nationwide.
-Defective power tools injure thousands of consumer each year and victims have a right to seek compensation.
+Defective power tools injure thousands of consumers each year.
+Victims have a right to seek compensation.